 - If the skin begins to get too browned, cover those areas with foil during the cooking process.
 If you turn off the convection setting and simply use the roast setting, the temperature in the oven will decrease and the bird will take longer to cook.

-- Start with a fully thawed turkey.
+- Start with a fully thawed bird.
 If it's slightly frozen on the inside, you can use the cold water thawing method to finish the thawing process.
-If the bird is still partially frozen when going in the oven, the exterior will get overcooked by the time the interior temperature reaches 165F.
+If the bird is still partially frozen when going in the oven, the exterior will get overcooked by the time the interior temperature reaches 165°F.

 - Use a cold turkey for best results.
 It does not need to reach room temperature before preparing.
 The melted butter should have the opportunity to harden a bit on the skin before applying the rub.